Montgomery County Stock Options Division Attorney

 The process of dividing stock options requires a specific set of steps:

 - Financial Discovery: First, you must determine whether your former marriage partner owns stock options.
 Your divorce lawyer can request information about stock options, as they do not appear on tax returns or other documents.
 Identifying hidden assets is a critical point in asset division, as your former partner may not feel inclined to reveal that he or she can come into significant wealth in the future.

 - Valuation: Next, you must place a value on the stock options so they can be fairly divided in the divorce.
 A value of a stock may vary depending on if it is vested or unvested, but your attorney can work with financial experts to determine a real-world monetary value for the stock.
 If the value is unknown, your divorce agreement can be written to allow for the profits from the sale of stock to be split at a future date, when the stock options are exercised.

 A divorce can be a complicated process, particularly in high net worth cases.
 Resolving asset division may include valuing stock options.
 The legal team at the Law Offices of Sheryl R. Rentz, P.C. will walk you through every aspect of asset division, along with child custody, support, and other matters, focusing on what is most important to you.

 Lead Montgomery County family law attorney Sheryl R. Rentz has over 25 years of experience resolving family law matters for her clients.
 Before practicing law, she was an engineer for AT&T Bell Laboratories for 16 years and has an engineer’s precision when resolving the division of assets in a divorce.
 She offers a free initial consultation.
-Call us toll-free at (866) 290-9292 to discuss your case further in a free consultation.
+Call us at (610) 645-0100 to discuss your case further in a free consultation.